Reversibility of granular rotations and translations: Summary and conclusions

 \section{Summary and conclusions}

-We conducted a novel experiment allowing us to track translations and rotations of particles in three dimensions during cycles of uniaxial compression.
+We conducted a novel experiment allowing us to track translations and rotations of particles in three dimensions during cycles of uni-axial compression.
 We found that the overall reversibility of translations is much higher than that of rotations.
-This is explained by the absence of direct correlations between the rotations and translations; the reversible motion of particles ``trapped'' in cages\cite{ROYER:2015:ID759} does not imply the reversibility of rotations.
-Given the available results of a presence of correlations between translations and rotations for ellipsoid particles\cite{KOU:2018:ID757}, a larger correlation between translations and rotations may be observed for larger friction and different frictional properties of the particles.
-In our system, the non-reversibility of rotations is a possible mechanism for the system to maintain a memory of cycling, even under small forcing conditions that do not imprint a memory in \textquotedbl{}`bulk\textquotedbl{}' indicators of prior forcing (segregation, compaction).
+This is explained by the absence of direct correlations between the rotations and translations; the reversible motion of particles ``trapped'' in cages \cite{ROYER:2015:ID759} does not imply the reversibility of rotations.
+Given the available results of a presence of correlations between translations and rotations for ellipsoid particles \cite{KOU:2018:ID757}, a larger correlation between translations and rotations may be observed for larger friction and different frictional properties of the particles.
+In our system, the non-reversibility of rotations is a possible mechanism for the system to maintain a memory of cycling, even under small forcing conditions that do not imprint a memory in \textquotedbl{}bulk\textquotedbl{} indicators of prior forcing (segregation, compaction).

 Even though most particles retain their neighbors in our experiment, their contact-point dynamics follows a more hysteretic path and rotational motion is not reversible.
 It is highly probable that the irreversibility of rotations is also reflected in a parameter which we cannot track in our experiments: the force distributions.
-To elucidate this hypothesis, further work is needed to track the rotations and the forces on the particles at the same time, either through simulations or different experimental methods\cite{HURLEY:2016:ID760}.

-An important aspect of granular flow is the vector of rotation compared to the direction of shear/compression.
-It has been predicted\cite{HALSEY:2009:ID745} that particles will rotate perpendicular to the shearing motion.
+To elucidate this hypothesis, further work is needed to track the rotations and the forces on the particles at the same time, either through simulations or different experimental methods \cite{HURLEY:2016:ID760}.
+Another important aspect of granular flow is the vector of rotation compared to the direction of shear/compression.
+It has been predicted \cite{HALSEY:2009:ID745} that particles will rotate perpendicular to the shearing motion.
 However, to verify this hypothesis experimentally, we need to access all three degrees of rotations, which will be the subject of our future work.

+Note that measurements of rotations are particularly valuable in dense systems such as ours, where translational motion is suppressed and the main mechanism of energy dissipation is by friction between the particles.
+Frictional dissipation manifests itself in rotational motion, not translation, and thus particle rotations are the key to gain insights into the energetics of dense granular flow.
+We expect that the experimental data presented here will allow for more direct validation of the competing approaches toward simulating frictional dissipation \cite{BAGI:2004:ID864,WANG:2015:ID865}.